Dirty-World/dirty-launderer/dirty-launderer-complete-with-logo/README.md

 ## 💬 Credits

-Made by [you], deployed serverlessly on GCP.
+Made by The Dirty Launderer, deployed serverlessly on GCP.